 The Italian name Gia is a pet form of Gianna, which itself is a contracted form of Giovanna (akin to Joanna).
-But Gia as a stand-alone name was very rare in the U.S. until the late 1950s, when usage increased enough for the name to debut in the SSA’s (publicly available) data:
+But Gia as a stand-alone name was very rare in the U.S. until the late 1950s, when usage increased enough for the name to debut in the U.S. baby name data:

 1959: 51 baby girls named Gia